 Labor market gaps have declined in the region at rates similar to those of the nation as a whole.
-However, the gender employment gap in the region has declined faster and fallen lower than the national gender employment gap.
+However, the gender employment gap in the region has tended to decline faster and be lower than the national gender employment gap.
+Currently, racial gaps have been increasing, gender gaps have been stalling, and education gaps have been decreasing in line with national trends.